 1. The Award

-1.a The Virtual Design History Student Award will be awarded by the DHS in 2020 amidst the current Covid-19 pandemic to encourage interaction, debate and research activity in design history proposed by students.
+1.a The Virtual Event Award (Student) will be awarded by the DHS to encourage interaction, debate and research activity in design history proposed by students.
 The DHS aims to play a role in shaping an inclusive field supporting engaging, high quality, original activity anywhere in the globe that has the potential to have a significant or transformative impact on the subject area and beyond.

-1.b Successful applicants will be selected from proposals received no later than 12 midnight (GMT) on Tuesday 30 June 2020.
+1.b Successful applicants will be selected from proposals received no later than 12 midnight (GMT) on 15 January or 25 April.
 The total funding for all projects will be £1,000; this sum will be divided amongst several applications deemed of high merit, at the discretion of a judging panel drawn from the DHS Executive Committee who vet anonymised applications.
 Parts of a request might be funded and others rejected.
 The total project budget may be of any size, but requests for individual funding should not exceed £150.

 1.c All applications must contain full and correct information about the project to be conducted.
-Any grant made by the DHS will be given towards the activity as described in the application form and declared in the detailed budget.
+Any award made by the DHS will be given towards the activity as described in the application form and declared in the detailed budget.
 Any change in the project must be communicated immediately to the DHS and approved.
-No further funds will be granted beyond the agreed proposed budget and the DHS reserves the right to withdraw, withhold or request reimbursement, of the grant.
+No further funds will be awarded beyond the agreed proposed budget and the DHS reserves the right to withdraw, withhold or request reimbursement, of the award.

-1.d Payments of the Virtual Design History Student Award are managed through the Society's Treasurer.
-Successful applicants will be contacted by the Society’s Treasurer within two weeks of notification of the outcome of their grant in order to arrange payment.
+1.d Payments of the Virtual Event Award (Student) are managed through the Society's Treasurer.
+Successful applicants will be contacted by the Society’s Treasurer within two weeks of notification of the outcome of their award in order to arrange payment.
 Please refer to 2.e for details regarding the notification of the outcome of applications.

 2. The Application Process

-2.a The deadline for applications is 12 midnight (GMT) on Tuesday 30 June 2020.
+2.a There are two rounds of applications, on 15 January or 25 April, both to be submitted by 12 midnight (GMT) on those dates.
 No applications submitted after these dates will be considered.

 2.c Applicants are requested not to send CVs, as these will not be taken into consideration in the judging process.